 Welcome to the Demand Response section of the BPM for Metering featuring the Proxy Demand Resource and Reliability Demand Response Resource programs.
 In this section you will find the following information:

+A description of PDR and RDRR post market Meter Data development, submittal timelines, and format

+Please refer to the BPM for Demand Response for the following information:

 An introduction to Proxy Demand Resources (PDR) and Reliability Demand Response Resources (RDRR) in addition to the description of the program

 An overview of business processes associated with both Proxy Demand Resources and Reliability Demand Response Resources

 An introduction to the Demand Response Provider Agreement and its process

 An introduction to the Demand Response Registrations System (DRRS)

-An Introduction to Demand Response System (DRS)-Scheduled for retirement on 10/1/2018

 A description of the pre-market registration process for Proxy Demand Resources and Reliability Demand Response Resources

-A description of post market Meter Data development, submittal, baseline and Demand Response Energy Measurement

 A description of the monitoring metrics in place for Demand Response Resources

 A description of the requirements for Demand Response participation.

+A description of Performance Evaluation Methodology and Demand Response Energy Measurement.